Load and query sample data using SQL

 Here are some key points to remember about loading and querying data:

 • You need the required permissions to create and manage objects in your account.
-In this tutorial, you use the ACCOUNTADMIN system role for these privileges.
+In this tutorial, you use the SNOWFLAKE_LEARNING_ROLE role, which is provided with the template environment.

 • You need a warehouse for the resources required to create and manage objects and run SQL commands.
-This tutorial uses the compute_wh warehouse included with your trial account.
+This tutorial uses the SNOWFLAKE_LEARNING_WH warehouse included with the template environment.

 • You created a stage to load data from a CSV file.